joefallon/phpautoloader/README.md

 Joe's PHP Autoloader is a versatile and easy to use autoloader for PHP 5.3 and greater.
 It provides the following features:

-*   All of the include paths are searched automatically, one by one.
+*   When autoloading a file, all of the include paths are searched automatically.
-*   Non-namespaced classes are supported.
+*   For maximum legacy supprt, non-namespaced classes are allowed.
 *   Normal PSR-0 namespaced classes are supported.
 *   Underscore namespaced (e.g. like the Zend Framework 1 or PEAR) classes are supported.
+*   The autoload is fast.
+No recursive directory searches are performed.

 ## Requirements

 The only requirement is PHP > 5.3.0 due to the use of [namespaces](http://www.php.net/manual/en/language.namespaces.rationale.php).
-Additionally, [Composer](https://getcomposer.org/) can be helpful as well.
+Additionally, [Composer](https://getcomposer.org/) can be helpful.

 ## Features